Northern Finland and Arctic Norway

 Day 7: We need to press on northwards, and today we’ll cover some distance, birding along the way, our destination being the town of Ivalo (pronounced ‘Eye-va-low’).
 We’ll make a brief stop as we cross the Arctic Circle and a series of longer stops at special bogland reserves, where boardwalks give us access to the heart of this beautiful habitat.
 Here we should encounter handsome Western Yellow (Gray-headed) Wagtails in song, Bohemian Waxwing, Arctic Loon, Peregrine Falcon and if we can find one, Great Gray Shrike.
 As we get closer to our destination we’ll have chances of finding Eurasian Dotterel and Rock Ptarmigan on the higher ground.
 Within a few kilometers of our hotel a visit to a local sewage treatment plant should give us our first Bluethroats while a variety of passage waders are possible.
 We also have an excellent location for Hazel Grouse here if we have missed it so far.
 Nights in Ivalo.

 Day 8: After breakfast, we’ll continue our northward journey, passing through some excellent birding terrain.
 Made up of a mosaic of taiga forest and bog, the scenery here is very different to anything in the south of the country and is home to very different birds.
 We’ll make stops to look at gatherings of Ruff performing their extraordinary lekking display, while the sight and sound of displaying Temminck’s Stints, Whimbrels, European Golden Plovers and perhaps the first Long-tailed Jaegers will contribute to the distinctly arctic atmosphere.
 This is where we’ll have more chances of finding Siberian Jay and Siberian Tit if they have eluded us thus far as both can be elusive at this time of year.
-We also have an excellent site for the ultra-unobtrusive Pine Grosbeak at a café that puts out bird feeders to attract not only the grosbeaks but also Brambling, Bullfinches, and Common and Hoary Redpolls.
+We also have an excellent site for the ultra-unobtrusive Pine Grosbeak at a café that puts out bird feeders to attract not only the grosbeaks but also perhaps Brambling, Bullfinches, and Common and Hoary Redpolls.
 We’ll keep an eye open for any geese feeding in the fields as Tundra Bean, Pink-footed and, if we are very lucky, Lesser White-fronted Geese are all possible.

 Days 9 - 10: Today we retrace our steps across the tundra, searching for anything we may have missed the previous day.
 We are heading for Vardö at the mouth of the vast Varangerfjord.
 This whole area will be alive with birds.
 We’ll look through large gatherings of Herring and Common Gulls for something rarer such as a hulking Glaucous Gull.
 The bays will be full of Common Mergansers, Black Guillemots, and Common Eider and we’ll search through these for a late, lingering Steller’s Eider although recent years have seen this bird departing its wintering grounds around Vardö earlier and earlier.
 The same applies to King Eider although we stand a better chance with this species.
 Yellow-billed Loon is another winter visitor which we hope will still be present.